|The Fifthteenth Annual Berkeley Undergraduate Prize for Architectual Design Excellence 2013|

 1) Your Proposal must be for participation in a program, conference, or specific project organized by an academic, institutional, or governmental or non-governmental social organization outside of your school.

-2) The purpose of your project is to further your understanding of the social art of architecture by allowing you to study first-hand some aspect of Architecture for the Public Good you have identified in this year’s BERKELEY PRIZE essay submittal.
+2) The purpose of your project is to further your understanding of the social art of architecture by allowing you to study first-hand some aspect of this year's topic -- The Architect and the Accessible City -- you have identified in this year’s BERKELEY PRIZE essay submittal.